zowe/zowe-client-java-sdk/README.md

 This enum is used to send it to the ZosConnection constructor denoting the type of authentication to perform.

-For the BASIC, the following ZosConnection object is specified to perform BASIC authentication:
+For BASIC, the following ZosConnection object is specified to perform BASIC authentication:

     ZosConnection connection = new ZosConnection(AuthType.BASIC).host("xxxx").password("xxxx").user("xxxx").zosmfPort("xxxx").build();